peponi-paradise/C-Sharp/Coding convention/C# coding convention.md

 <br>

-- Place the comment on a separate line, not at the end of a line of code.
+1. Place the comment on a separate line, not at the end of a line of code.
-- Begin comment text with an uppercase letter.
+2. Begin comment text with an uppercase letter.
-- End comment text with a period.
+3. End comment text with a period.
-- Insert one space between the comment delimiter `//` and the comment text.
+4. Insert one space between the comment delimiter `//` and the comment text.
-- Avoid long comment in the code file : Load comment after write comment document.
+5. Avoid long comment in the code file : Load comment after write comment document.
-- Encourage to use `Task list` of Visual studio for TODO comments.
+6. Encourage to use `Task list` comments of Visual studio for visibility.

 <br>